boulayj/data-scientist-technical-test/README.md

 The objective of this project is to determine whether a given customer will have an accident or not (binary classification task).
 After a data exploration and processing phases, we will explore 3 machine learning models that we will evaluate with well-chosen metrics.

 The code is in the notebook technical_test_with_descartes_underwriting.ipynb.
-It uses the Table of contents extension.
-For the notebook to be displayed better it is recommended to open it locally.
+It uses the jupyter extension "Table of contents" (for the notebook to be displayed better it is recommended to open it locally).

 It breaks down as follows:
 - Project description